employee advocacy impact beyond the metrics

-Understanding the true impact of employee advocacy on an organization can be challenging.
+Understanding the true impact of employee advocacy is rarely straightforward.

 How to Track Employee Advocacy Success

-Rather than simply tracking all the metrics, aligning them with your program allows you to demonstrate success.
+Rather than simply tracking all the metrics, aligning them with your goals allows you to demonstrate success.

 1. Social Media & Website Analytics